Nassau County Courthouse (Florida)

+History

+The courthouse was built in 1891 and features cast-iron Corinthian columns and a massive bell tower and steeple.
+Meneely and Co. of West Troy, New York, cast the bell for the tower, which was used as a fire alarm for many years.

 In 1989, the Nassau County Courthouse was listed in A Guide to Florida's Historic Architecture, published by the University of Florida Press.

-In 2002 the building was carefully restored and renovated by The Auchter Company of Jacksonville.
-Also in 2002 construction began on a new Judicial Annex at 76347 Veteran's Way in Yulee.
+In 2002, the building was restored and renovated by The Auchter Company of Jacksonville.
+Also, in 2002, construction began on a new Judicial Annex at 76347 Veteran's Way in Yulee.
 It was opened in 2004.